wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/use-ai-builder/includes/introduction.md

 ## AI Builder custom models

-Custom models require training and validation before they can be used in Power Apps or Microsoft Power Automate.
+Custom models require training and validation before you can use them in Power Apps or Microsoft Power Automate.
 They cover scenarios that are specific to your organization.

 Examples of available custom models are: